viniciuszanella/viniciuszanella/README.md

 <p>
   Hi👋, My name is Vinícius Rafael Zanella, Systems analysis and development student and IT enthusiast!

-  - 🌱 Currently studying analysis and development at Escola SESI
+  - 📝 Currently studying analysis and development at Escola SESI

   - 💬 I am 17 years old, currently living in Brazil.
-I speak fluent English, intermediate Spanish, and experience with JAVA and SQL.
+I speak fluent English, intermediate Spanish, and i have experience with JAVA and SQL.

-  - ⚡ I enjoy practicing sports, watching movies, and playing videogames!
+  - ⚡ I enjoy practicing sports, listening to music, and playing videogames!

   - 📫 How to reach me: **vini93112@gmail.com**
 </p>